Jack Monroe: Education

-Monroe has described herself variously as working class and as middle class.
-She passed the 11-plus examinations and attended Westcliff High School for Girls, a grammar school in Westcliff-on-Sea.
+Monroe passed the 11-plus examinations and attended Westcliff High School for Girls, a grammar school in Westcliff-on-Sea.
 She left school at age 16, "bullied and disillusioned", with insufficient GCSEs (she sat 7 and passed 4 and a half of them) to progress to A Level.
-Despite her future career, she only achieved a low D grade in her home economics GCSE.
+Despite her future career, Monroe said in 2022 that she only achieved a low D grade in her home economics GCSE.